 All physical therapists are prepared through education and experience to treat a variety of conditions or injuries.
-You may want to consider:
+However, you may want to consider:

 - A physical therapist who is experienced in pediatrics and developmental disorders.
-Some physical therapists have a pediatric practice and will work with you and your child in the clinic, home, school, or community environment.
+Some physical therapists have a pediatric practice.
+They may work in the clinic, home, school, or community.

-- A physical therapist who is a board-certified clinical specialist or who has completed a residency or fellowship in pediatric physical therapy.
-This therapist has advanced knowledge, experience, and skills that may apply to developmental conditions, such as spina bifida.
+- A physical therapist who is a board-certified clinical specialist or who has completed a residency or fellowship in pediatric or neurological physical therapy.
+This physical therapist has advanced knowledge, experience, and skills in developmental conditions such as spina bifida.

-- Experienced pediatric physical therapists who also understand the importance of working with the other health professionals, who are needed to maximize outcomes for people with spina bifida.
+- An experienced pediatric physical therapist who also understands the importance of working with other health care providers to achieve the best possible outcomes for people with spina bifida.

 - When you contact a physical therapy clinic or home health agency for an appointment, ask about the physical therapists' experience in helping children with spina bifida or other developmental disorders.

-The following articles provide some of the best scientific evidence related to physical therapy treatment of below-knee amputation.
-The articles report recent research and give an overview of the standards of practice both in the United States and internationally.
-The article titles are linked either to a PubMed* abstract of the article or to free full text, so that you can read it or print out a copy to bring with you to your health care provider.
+The following resources offer some of the best scientific evidence related to physical therapy treatment for spina bifida.
+They report recent research and give an overview of the standards of practice both in the United States and internationally.
+They link to a PubMed* abstract that also may offer free access to the full text, or to other resources.
+You can read them or print out a copy to bring with you to your health care provider.

 National Institute of Neurological Disorders and Stroke.
-Spina bifida fact sheet.
-Published June 2013.
-Accessed March 16, 2015.
+Spina bifida fact sheet. https://www.ninds.nih.gov/Disorders/Patient-Caregiver-Education/Fact-Sheets/Spina-Bifida-Fact-Sheet.
+Updated March 17, 2020.
+Accessed December 9, 2020.

-Ivanyi B, Schoenmakers M, van Veen N, Matthuis K, Nollet F, Nederhand M. The effects of orthoses, footwear, and walking aids on the walking ability of children and adolescents with spina bifida: a systematic review using International Classification of Functioning, Disability and Health for Children and Youth (ICF-CY) as a reference framework.
+Ivanyi B, Schoenmakers M, van Veen N, Maathuis K, Nollet F, Nederhand M. The effects of orthoses, footwear, and walking aids on the walking ability of children and adolescents with spina bifida: a systematic review using International Classification of Functioning, Disability and Health for Children and Youth (ICF-CY) as a reference framework.
 Prosthet Orthot Int.
-2014 August 8 [Epub ahead of print].
+2015;39(6):437–443.
 Article Summary in PubMed.